npmcdn-to-unpkg-bot/GoogleAppEngine/war/n/readme.txt

     var pick = 1; if(this.url.indexOf('localhost') > -1) pick = 0;
     this.schemes[pick]; /*SWG1*/
 .
 All custom changes are tagged with SWG1
+.
+If you overwrite the changes with bower install for some reason, the changed copy has extenstion .SWG1 e.g. c:\GoogleAppEngine>copy war\n\js\swagger-client.js.SWG1 war\n\js\bower_components\swagger-js\browser\swagger-client.js

 JSON Web Token (JWT)
 .
 The working codes are based on http://niels.nu/blog/2015/json-web-tokens.html